United States Proof Set: San Francisco proof sets (1968–present)

-Silver proof sets (1976; 1992–present)
+Silver proof sets (1976; since 1992)

 In 1976, the mint released a proof set containing the Bicentennial quarter, half dollar, and dollar struck in 40% silver.

 The Silver Proof set became a standard product of the United States Mint in 1992, containing a dime, quarter, and half dollar composed of 90% silver.
 The compositions for the penny, nickel, and dollar (introduced to the set in 2000) remained the same as in the standard proof sets.
 In 2019, the purity of the silver coins was changed to 99.9%.

 The 2019 Silver Proof Set contains a "West Point" penny with a reverse cameo finish.
 Similarly, the 2020 set includes a reverse cameo "West Point" nickel.

-Limited Edition silver proof sets (2012–present)
+Limited Edition silver proof sets (since 2012)

 Since 2012, the San Francisco Mint issued special limited edition Silver Proof Sets containing only the silver coins of the standard set, plus a proof American Silver Eagle.
 The sets have a mintage limit of 50,000 each.
 No set was issued for 2015.
 Like the standard Silver Proof Set, all coins in the set are made with a composition of 99.9% starting in 2019.